Summary

 5 The Sharpshooter

-The Excellence of Execution in One Move
+The Excellence of Execution in One Move10 Best Finishers In WWE History, Ranked (6)

 The blood-stained, grimacing face of Stone Cold Steve Austin, resplendent with crimson running from his forehead and slowly dripping between his front teeth, is one of the all-time iconic WWE images and it happens at the behest of the Sharpshooter.
 More technical than the ankle lock, and prettier on the eye than the figure four leg lock, the hold known as the Scorpion Death Lock in Japan was popularized by Bret The Hitman Hart and is arguably the best submission finisher in the history of professional wrestling.
 It always looked like it would snap tendons when a heel Bret would lean back and get extra purchase from the ropes too.